tfeadzwa/Redux-Adventure/Blog ReduxAsync/README.md

 Normalized state structure is a recommended approach for storing items in redux.
 Normalization in redux means:

-- No duplication of data
+- There should be no duplication of data
 - Creates an ID Lookup table
 - E.g., a normalized state shape may be comprized of an object with an `ids` array and nested entities object that contains all of the items as shown below: